 A belief that relationships are to be perfect.
-If we expect or demand perfection from ourselves or others, we will be disappointed.
+We will be disappointed if we expect or demand perfection from ourselves or others.
 There are no ideal people and no ideal relationships.

 A belief that relationships are to be free of conflict.
 All relationships have peaks and valleys.
 Some days it feels like love is broken beyond repair.
-We have abandoned connections that needed a minor repair.
-And we have foolishly invested great energy to maintain soul-crushing relationships.
+We have abandoned connections that need minor repairs.
+And we have foolishly invested significant energy in maintaining soul-crushing relationships.

 3. Reliance on Technology.
-When the pandemic came, many leaned heavily into technology because of our inability to meet in person.
+Many leaned heavily into technology when the pandemic came because of our inability to meet in person.
 And technology helped many of us to remain somewhat connected.
 But we soon learned that there are limits to what technology can do for us as we experienced Zoom Fatigue.